mazwat/mazwat.github.io/arduino-lm.md

 Essentially, like using the electrical pulses like morse code to transmit a specific message through the electrical power itself.

-If you are using a PWM device with Arduino you connect them to the pins marked with **~**
+If you are using a PWM device with Arduino you connect them to the pins marked with **~**.
+In figure 8 you can see them as pins - 3,5
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDM0MDAyODUsNzk1NDI4MjYyLDkxOD
+eyJoaXN0b3J5IjpbLTEwNTM1MjA1LDc5NTQyODI2Miw5MTg5OT
-k5MDc3MywxNzYzNDkwMCw1Mzg5NjQ2OTEsNjA3MTg2NTMyLC00
+A3NzMsMTc2MzQ5MDAsNTM4OTY0NjkxLDYwNzE4NjUzMiwtNDc2
-NzY3OTQ2MjAsMTAyMDAzODIzNCwtMjA3MzUwNTA0OSwxMDc2MT
+Nzk0NjIwLDEwMjAwMzgyMzQsLTIwNzM1MDUwNDksMTA3NjE0ND
-Q0MjA4LDEwMTc3MTg2NzEsMTE2OTc3MDUxNywxNzI0MTA2OTIx
+IwOCwxMDE3NzE4NjcxLDExNjk3NzA1MTcsMTcyNDEwNjkyMSwt
-LC0xNjM3NzY5Nzg4LC0xMzM0ODAyMzk3LDE1NDA4NzE3NzIsLT
+MTYzNzc2OTc4OCwtMTMzNDgwMjM5NywxNTQwODcxNzcyLC0yMj
-IyMDY5NTIwNCwtMTg3NzQ5NDA0MCw3MDExNDM5ODcsLTg5NDAz
+A2OTUyMDQsLTE4Nzc0OTQwNDAsNzAxMTQzOTg3LC04OTQwMzUw
-NTA0N119
+NDddfQ==
 -->